jaleneilert/CBB_Predicting/README.md

 ![Static Badge](https://img.shields.io/badge/matplotlib-3.8.4-blue)
 ![Static Badge](https://img.shields.io/badge/graphviz-0.20.1-blue)

-This project is aimed at predicting which teams will receive a tournament bid with given stats such as their 3PT%, FT%, FG%, etc.
+This project is aimed at predicting which teams will receive a tournament bid with given stats such as their 3PT%, FG%, WAB, etc. After optimizing hyperparameters, the model was able to achieve a **92.42% test accuracy** and **91.50% average validation accuracy**.

 <img src = "https://github.com/user-attachments/assets/f4abd1d7-2e7a-4913-8e06-a5fa02697fc6" width = 475px height = 300px>